Hreflang & multi-region sites: preventing duplicate content while serving the right locale

 Final CTA

-Send the URL, what changed, and what looks wrong.
+Send the URL, what changed, and the exact symptom.
 If the issue is bounded enough, the first reply should suggest a clear sprint instead of a vague SEO package.